aileen-zhang/timelogger/readme.md

 source load-data.sql;
 ```

-These commands will create and initialize the `timelogdb` database; create two database users, `timelogadmin` and `timelogclient`, with passwords `adminpw` and `clientpw` respectively; populate the data tables with the sample data in the `data_f21` folder; and create three aaplication users (more details below).
+These commands will create and initialize the `timelogdb` database; create two database users, `timelogadmin` and `timelogclient`, with passwords `adminpw` and `clientpw` respectively; populate the data tables with the sample data in the `data_f21` folder; and create three application users (more details below).

 After you have completed setup, `exit` the MySQL console.